v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 In Office apps on devices running Windows, sensitivity labels appear on the **Sensitivity** button, on the **Home** tab on the Ribbon.
 The label applied also appears in the Status bar at the bottom of the window.

-The Azure Information Protection unified labeling client is what causes the UI for sensitivity labels to appear in Office apps on Windows.
+Coming soon is native support for sensitiivty labels in Office apps on Windows.

-#### Important prerequisites

-First deploy the Office apps, and then deploy the Azure Information Protection unified labeling client, which is coming soon.
+If you're an existing Azure Information Protection customer, you can deploy the Azure Information Protection unified labeling client, which supports sensitivity labels and is coming soon.
 (Check back for a link to information about how to deploy the client.)
 We’re currently working on native support for sensitivity labels in Office apps on Windows, so that the Azure Information Protection unified labeling client will no longer be required.

 ![Sensitivity button on Ribbon in Excel on Windows](media/Sensitivity_label_Sensitivity_button.png)